DudeThatsErin/App-Seeker/src/site/notes/Tools/Password Managers/Bitwarden.md

 {"title":"Bitwarden","dg-publish":true,"dg-updated":"2023-08-04T09:30","dg-created":"2023-08-04T09:28","dg-path":"Password Managers/Bitwarden.md","dg-permalink":"pw-managers/bitwarden","URL":"https://bitwarden.com","aliases":["bw","open source pw manager"],"tags":["bw","open","source"],"apps":["android","command line","iOS","linux","macOS","web","windows"],"openSource":true,"worksOffline":true,"multiDeviceSync":true,"storageAmount":1,"addlStorage":true,"totpStorage":true,"pwSharing":true,"2FAoptions":true,"noFamily":6,"addFamily":true,"noBusiness":6,"addBusiness":true,"hq":"Santa Barbara, CA","serverLocation":null,"priceURL":"https://bitwarden.com/pricing/business/","monthPrice":null,"yearPrice":10,"freeOption":true,"otpOption":false,"otpPrice":null,"anyDiscounts":false,"discountDescription":null,"discountURL":[],"permalink":"/pw-managers/bitwarden/","dgPassFrontmatter":true,"created":"2023-08-04T09:28","updated":"2023-08-04T09:30"}
 ---

+# Pros & Cons
+## Pros
+- Open Source.
+This means that anyone can see how the source code
+- Public Roadmap.
+This allows you to view upcoming features and changes and when they expect they could happen.
+This is a double-edged sword though because they don't always make the deadlines they promise.
+- 3
+## Cons
+- 1
+- 2
+- 3
+# Review
 [Bitwarden](https://bitwarden.com/) is one of the top password managers out there.
 It is also one of the only ones that is open-source, that is to say you can see the code that makes the app run and companies that specialize in cyber security can review the code and tell you whether the application is secure and therefore if your passwords can get hacked.

 ![bitwarden_preview.png](/img/user/Tools/images/bitwarden_preview.png)